Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-In this section, we review TL techniques in which the transferred knowledge takes the form of external demonstrations.
-The demonstrations may come from different sources with different qualities: it can be provided by a human expert, a previously learned expert policy, or even a suboptimal policy.
-For the following discussion, we use $D_E$ to denote a set of demonstrations, and each element in $D_E$ is a tuple of transition: \ie~$(s, a, s', r) \in D_E$.
-Efforts along this line mostly address a specific TL scenario, \ie~the source and the target MDPs are the same: $\cM_s = \cM_t$, although there has been work that learns from demonstrations generated in a different domain~\cite{liu2019state}.
+Research along this line usually address a scenario where the source and the target MDPs are the same: $\cM_s = \cM_t$, although there has been work that learns from demonstrations generated in a different domain~\citep{liu2019state,kim2020domain}.